Princess Cruises changes cruise route to offer solar eclipse experience

 Passengers will also have the opportunity to partake in eclipse-themed drinks and snacks during the event.

-The voyage departs from Los Angeles on April 5, 2024, traveling along the Mexican Riviera, through the Panama Canal, and across the western Caribbean before completing its journey in Ft.
+After traveling along the Mexican Riviera, the cruise will then voyage through the Panama Canal and across the western Caribbean before completing its journey in Ft.
 Lauderdale, Florida.

 This is the second Princess ship to offer the solar eclipse viewing experience.
 Tickets aboard the Discovery Princess, which will be sailing the Mexican Riviera for a 10-day cruise during the eclipse, have already sold out.